 - ¼ teaspoon freshly ground black pepper

-- 2 Tablespoons chopped fresh dill
+- 2 tablespoons chopped fresh dill

 - Melt the butter in a Dutch oven or large heavy-bottomed pot.

 - Add the whole potatoes, salt, and pepper, and toss well.
-Cut the potatoes into bite size if they are too big.

-- Cover the pot tightly and cook over low heat for 20 to 30 minutes, until the potatoes are just tender when tested with a small knife.
+- Cover the pot tightly and cook over low heat for 20 to 30 minutes until the potatoes are just tender when tested with a small knife.